On the number density of "direct collapse" black hole seeds: Method

 The critical value required for DCBH depends of the spectrum of the stellar population, \citet{Wolcott2011} argue a $\rm{J_{LW, crit}}=1000$ for a Pop III population, \citet{Shang2010} show that the critical value ranges in $J\rm{_{LW, crit}}=30-300$ for a Pop II population.
 A strong radiation is needed in order to not only dissociate the molecular hydrogen in the outer parts of the halo, but also in the center.
 The critical values cited just above are thought to be sufficient to bring the molecular fraction down to $10^{-8}$ in 1D simulations.
-We consider a critical value of the radiation intensity of either $\rm{J_{LW, crit}}=30$ \citep{Agarwal2012SAM, Agarwal2014}, $\rm{J_{LW, crit}}=100$ or $\rm{J_{LW, crit}}=300$.
-These values are lower compared to those required by high-resolution 3-D cosmological simulations \citep{Regan2014,Latif2014ApJ,Latif2015a}, which require $\rm{J_{LW, crit}}>500-1000$.
+The value of the critical radiation $\rm{J_{LW, crit}}$ is more likely to be spread on a distribution of possible values rather than equal to a fixed single value (derived from a fixed temperature black body), as shown by \citet{Sugimura14,Agarwal2014,Agarwal2015}.
+However in order to be able to compare our results on the number density of DCBH regions to previous literature, we consider a critical value of the radiation intensity of either $\rm{J_{LW, crit}}=30$ \citep{Agarwal2012SAM, Agarwal2014}, $\rm{J_{LW, crit}}=100$ or $\rm{J_{LW, crit}}=300$.
+These values are lower compared to those required by high-resolution 3-D cosmological simulations \citep{Regan2014,Latif2014ApJ,LatifXray2015}, which require $\rm{J_{LW, crit}}>500-1000$.
 Inclusion of X-rays also increases the critical flux \citep{2015MNRAS.450.4350I}, but the net effect is still unclear \citep{LatifXray2015}.
 It will be clear in the following that if we were to consider such values we would not form any DCBH in our volumes.
-Therefore, what we obtain is an upper limit to the number of DCBHs.
+In summary, what we obtain is an upper limit to the number of DCBHs, under optimistic conditions.